saxena-codes/vim/plugins/ale.md

 ## Code

-1. Before adding this plugin, endure that `pylint` is installed on your system, otherwise:
+1. Before adding this plugin, ensure that `pylint` is installed on your system, otherwise:

 ```sh
 $ pip install pylint